 Yellow flag iris

 This Class C noxious weed is widespread throughout western Washington.
 Control is recommended but not required in King County.
+For more information on noxious weed regulations and definitions, seeNoxious weed lists and laws.

 When flowering, yellow flag iris is unmistakable with its showy yellow flowers colorfully displayed along the edge of water and in wetlands.
 In Washington, the flowers occur in late spring or early summer.

 Several flowers can occur on each stem, along with one or two leafy bracts.
 Each flower resembles a common garden iris.
 The leaves are mostly basal and are folded and clasp the stem at the base in a fan-like fashion.
 Yellow flag iris is perennial, and will remain green during winter where the weather is mild.
 It has stout rhizomes and long, spreading roots.
 Seeds form in large, glossy green, triangular capsules.
 The seeds are corky.
-The plants spread rhizomatously and grow tightly bunched together.
+The plants spread by rhizomes and grow tightly bunched together.

 This is the only yellow iris found in Washington’s wet areas, but when not flowering it may be confused with cattail (Typha latifolia) or broad-fruited bur-reed (Sparganium eurycarpum).
 Look for the fruits in the summer, or the fan-shaped plant-base at other times of year.